Active Ambassadors

 null

-Most importantly, she is the mother of identical twin sons, Brendan and Jaden, who both were diagnosed with Autism in 2009.
+Most importantly, Spitz is the mother of identical twin sons, Brendan and Jaden, who both were diagnosed with autism in 2009.
 She knows firsthand the struggles and concerns that families face each day as they navigate the maze of life with special needs and is passionate about helping families find the help they so desperately need.

-She was recognized as a Project Lifesaver International Ambassador in 2012 and was appointed as the Director of Ambassador Relations in 2021.
-Candi also took on the role of Public Relations and Social/Media Relations Coordinator for Project Lifesaver International in 2022.
+Spitz was recognized as a Project Lifesaver International ambassador in 2012 and was appointed as the director of ambassador relations in 2021.
+She also took on the role of public relations and social/media-relations coordinator for Project Lifesaver International in 2022.

 Year Recognized: 2012